federiconuta/SMOTE_RF_smart_cities/README.md

 ### 3. Usage

 This guide provides step-by-step instructions for inexperienced users.
+The user ca revolve to the folder data_csv for an example with two cities util 2010.

 #### Step 1: Clone the Repository